-The systemwide Working Group corresponding to each section of the Policy recommends Policy revisions to the UC Sustainability Steering Committee and Executive Vice President- Chief Financial Officer.
-Proposed previsions accepted by the UC Sustainability Steering Committee and the Executive Vice President- Chief Financial Officer will then be recommended to the President for approval or to the appropriate delegated authority, as stated above.
+The systemwide Working Group corresponding to each section of the Policy recommends Policy revisions to the UC Sustainability Steering Committee and Executive Vice President-Chief Financial OfficerChief Operating Officer.
+Proposed previsions accepted by the UC Sustainability Steering Committee and the Executive Vice President-Chief Financial Officer Chief Operating Officer shallwill then be recommended to the President for approval or to the appropriate delegated authority, as stated above.